malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 # References
 [Block2003] Ned Block.
 "The Harder Problem of Consciousness".
 January 2003.
 The Journal of Philosophy XCIX(8).
 DOI: 10.2307/3655621

+[Chalmers1995] Chalmers, D.J.
+"Facing up to the Problem of Consciousness."
+Journal of Consciousness Studies 2: 200-19, 1995.

 [Gennaro1996] Gennaro, R. "Consciousness and Self Consciousness: A Defense of the Higher Order Thought Theory of Consciousness."
 Philadelphia, PA: John Benjamins Publishing.
 1996.